mhvue/AdventCal/README.md

 # AdventCalendar

 An e-advent calender for Dec.
 2021.
 The one I made is Dinosaur theme containing facts, images and links for dinosaur related things.
 You can fork and edit this project based on any theme you like.
 Check it out: https://dry-lake-20084.herokuapp.com/

+I also made version without a database back in Dec.
+2020: https://mhvue.github.io/dinosaurAdventCalendar/.
+Eventually, I want to implement the same features such as not being able to click ahead.
+Play around with this one to see the slight differences.

 ## What you will need:
 * This is for those who are have some knowledge in programming.
 You will need to be able to add your own information in a database via the seeder files in this project.